mkashwin/unifiednamespace/README.md

 My objective is to build an open source, free to use UNS solution for the community which can be enhanced and adapted by other enthusiasts.

 All components used in this solution are community versions and I do not own any rights on them .
 Most of them also provide a commercial / enterprise version which may also be considered to have better tool support
+I also used this as an opportunity to learn Python.

 ## What is the Unified Name Space?
 A unified namespace is a ***software solution*** that acts as a ***centralized repository*** of data, information, and context where any application or device can consume or publish data needed for a specific action via an ***event driven*** and ***loosely coupled architecture***. ​